When You Care Enough to Send the Very Best

 Born After a Failed Mission

 The 160th SOAR (A) came into being after Operation Eagle Claw failed in 1980.
-When that ill-fated attempt to rescue the American hostages held in Tehran went very bad in the desert, former Chief of Naval Operations Admiral James Holloway was ordered to come up with a way to make another attempt at rescue.
-Of course it was quickly determined that no United States military helicopter units with training in stealthy, long-range, short-notice missions existed at the time.
+When that ill-fated attempt to rescue the American hostages held in Tehran went very bad in the desert, former Chief of Naval Operations Admiral James Holloway was ordered to come up with a way to make another rescue attempt.
+Of course, it was quickly determined that no United States military helicopter units with training in stealthy, long-range, short-notice missions existed at the time.
 But they soon would.

 Night Stalker Seeds

 The US Army selected elements of the 158th Aviation Battalion, 101st Aviation Battalion, the 229th Aviation Battalion, and the 159th Aviation Battalion from the 101st Aviation Group of the 101st Airborne Division (Air Assault).
-This provisional unit was named Task Force 158 and the chosen pilots immediately entered intensive training in night low-altitude flying.
-When the first group of pilots completed training in the fall of 1980 a second hostage rescue missions was planned for early 1981.
+This provisional unit was named Task Force 158, and the chosen pilots immediately entered intensive training in night low-altitude flying.
+When the first group of pilots completed training in the fall of 1980, a second hostage rescue mission was planned for early 1981.
 Dubbed Operation Honey Badger, the mission was canceled when the hostages were released on the morning of President Ronald Reagan’s inauguration.

 A New Unit is Born